CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/OsValidInstallTargetAllOf.md

 `func (o *OsValidInstallTargetAllOf) UnsetM2Jbod()`

 UnsetM2Jbod ensures that no value is present for M2Jbod, not even an explicit nil
+### GetM2NvmeRaidJbod

+`func (o *OsValidInstallTargetAllOf) GetM2NvmeRaidJbod() []OsPhysicalDiskResponse`

+GetM2NvmeRaidJbod returns the M2NvmeRaidJbod field if non-nil, zero value otherwise.

+### GetM2NvmeRaidJbodOk

+`func (o *OsValidInstallTargetAllOf) GetM2NvmeRaidJbodOk() (*[]OsPhysicalDiskResponse, bool)`

+GetM2NvmeRaidJbodOk returns a tuple with the M2NvmeRaidJbod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetM2NvmeRaidJbod

+`func (o *OsValidInstallTargetAllOf) SetM2NvmeRaidJbod(v []OsPhysicalDiskResponse)`

+SetM2NvmeRaidJbod sets M2NvmeRaidJbod field to given value.

+### HasM2NvmeRaidJbod

+`func (o *OsValidInstallTargetAllOf) HasM2NvmeRaidJbod() bool`

+HasM2NvmeRaidJbod returns a boolean if a field has been set.

+### SetM2NvmeRaidJbodNil

+`func (o *OsValidInstallTargetAllOf) SetM2NvmeRaidJbodNil(b bool)`

+ SetM2NvmeRaidJbodNil sets the value for M2NvmeRaidJbod to be an explicit nil

+### UnsetM2NvmeRaidJbod
+`func (o *OsValidInstallTargetAllOf) UnsetM2NvmeRaidJbod()`

+UnsetM2NvmeRaidJbod ensures that no value is present for M2NvmeRaidJbod, not even an explicit nil
+### GetM2NvmeRaidVirtualDrives

+`func (o *OsValidInstallTargetAllOf) GetM2NvmeRaidVirtualDrives() []OsVirtualDriveResponse`

+GetM2NvmeRaidVirtualDrives returns the M2NvmeRaidVirtualDrives field if non-nil, zero value otherwise.

+### GetM2NvmeRaidVirtualDrivesOk

+`func (o *OsValidInstallTargetAllOf) GetM2NvmeRaidVirtualDrivesOk() (*[]OsVirtualDriveResponse, bool)`

+GetM2NvmeRaidVirtualDrivesOk returns a tuple with the M2NvmeRaidVirtualDrives field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetM2NvmeRaidVirtualDrives

+`func (o *OsValidInstallTargetAllOf) SetM2NvmeRaidVirtualDrives(v []OsVirtualDriveResponse)`

+SetM2NvmeRaidVirtualDrives sets M2NvmeRaidVirtualDrives field to given value.

+### HasM2NvmeRaidVirtualDrives

+`func (o *OsValidInstallTargetAllOf) HasM2NvmeRaidVirtualDrives() bool`

+HasM2NvmeRaidVirtualDrives returns a boolean if a field has been set.

+### SetM2NvmeRaidVirtualDrivesNil

+`func (o *OsValidInstallTargetAllOf) SetM2NvmeRaidVirtualDrivesNil(b bool)`

+ SetM2NvmeRaidVirtualDrivesNil sets the value for M2NvmeRaidVirtualDrives to be an explicit nil

+### UnsetM2NvmeRaidVirtualDrives
+`func (o *OsValidInstallTargetAllOf) UnsetM2NvmeRaidVirtualDrives()`

+UnsetM2NvmeRaidVirtualDrives ensures that no value is present for M2NvmeRaidVirtualDrives, not even an explicit nil
 ### GetM2VirtualDrives

 `func (o *OsValidInstallTargetAllOf) GetM2VirtualDrives() []OsVirtualDriveResponse`